mratwan/laravel-cms/readme.md

 Laravel is accessible, yet powerful, providing tools needed for large, robust applications.

-## Learning Laravel

-Laravel has the most extensive and thorough [documentation](https://laravel.com/docs) and video tutorial library of any modern web application framework, making it a breeze to get started learning the framework.

-If you're not in the mood to read, [Laracasts](https://laracasts.com) contains over 1100 video tutorials on a range of topics including Laravel, modern PHP, unit testing, JavaScript, and more.
-Boost the skill level of yourself and your entire team by digging into our comprehensive video library.

-## Laravel CMS
+## About Laravel CMS

 Thank you for considering contributing to the Laravel CMS!
 This is a Laravel CMS made with [Vuejs](https://vuejsorg).

+## Learning Laravel CMS

+Laravel CMS has the most extensive and thorough [documentation](https://mratwan.com/web/laravel/laravel-cms).

 ## License